-Pragmatic, challenge-driven actions beyond projects, so-called Flagships, were introduced within the EU Baltic Sea Strategy (EUSBSR) where the envisaged impact becomes the guiding vision.
+Within the EU Baltic Sea strategy a pragmatic, challenge-driven actions beyond projects was introduced, so called Flagships, where the envisaged impact becomes their guiding vision.
 Flagships - joint transnational development processes are strategic actions born to respond to macro-regional challenges, for which they gather relevant stakeholders from all levels of society.
-Flagships become "the home" ('containers') for projects, chains of projects, processes, thematic groups and platforms that together produce a much higher impact on the issue.
+Flagships become "the home" ('containers') for projects, chains of projects, processes, thematic groups and platforms - that together produce a much higher impact on the issue.

-Working with Flagships instead of projects allows EUSBSR to pursue policy work in three dimensions:
+Working with Flagships instead of projects allows them to pursue policy work in three dimensions:

-- Policy implementation: in areas where EU/region-wide policy frameworks and agreements exist and are to be implemented in the countries; - Policy alignment: in areas where the implementation of a thematic policy varies from country to country or/and where it creates institutional and other types of hindrances, so that cohesion of the implementation becomes a goal; - Policy making/co-creation: in areas where policies are incoherent between the governance levels, where policies are detached from realities on the ground or where policy is needed but non-existent.
+- Policy implementation: in areas where EU/region-wide policy frameworks and agreements exist and are to be implemented in the countries - Policy alignment: in areas where the implementation of a thematic policy varies from country to country or and where it creates institutional and other types of hindrances, so cohesion of the implementation becomes a goal - Policy making/co-creation: in areas where policies are incoherent between the governance levels, where policies are detached from realities on the ground or where policy is needed but non-existent

-Depending on the state of play in a chosen area or with regard to a chosen macro-regional challenge, the designers should be able to assess the relevant policy field, identify gaps, agree on the policy impact needed and lay out a course of action for a future 'collaboration'.
-Essentially, the work should continue until the impact envisaged has manifested as a reality.
+Depending on the state of play in a chosen area or with regards to a chosen macro-regional challenge, the designers should be able to assess the relevant policy field, see gaps, agree on the policy impact needed and lay out a course of action for a future 'collaborative'.
+Essentially, the work should continue until the impact envisaged has manifested as reality.

-Working in such multi-stakeholder flagships requires that the policy-level actors and the ground-level actors meet, discuss, learn from each other and together create multi-level solutions to the challenge they chose to collaborate around.
-The benefits of 'containers' (vs 'projects') are the following:
+Working in such multi-stakeholder flagships one need to ensure that the policy-level actors and the ground-level actors meet, discuss, learn from each other and together create multi-level solutions to the challenge they chose to collaborate around.
+Benefits of 'containers' (vs 'projects') are

-- Involvement of all types of stakeholders (Multi-level Governance + civil society); - Incompatibilities between EU members and IPA countries matter less; - · No time limit; - Real alignment of funding; - Real alignment of policies; - Collaboration capacity of all involved grows through learning-in-action.
+- Involvment of all types of stakeholders (MLG + civil society) - Incompatibilities between EU members and IPA countries that matter less - Not limited in time - Real alignment of funding

+- Real alignment of policies - Collaboration capacity of all involved grows through learning-in-action